gptix/gptix.github.io/_posts/2020-10-29-hy-presentation.md

 The Hy language allows programmers to code in a fully functional language: Hy (of course).

-    'Hy is a Lisp that compiles to valid Python AST, compiles, runs based on that.'
+    'Hy is a Lisp that compiles to valid Python AST, compiles, runs that.'

-    'Python also       compiles to valid Python AST, compiles, runs based on that.'
+    'Python also       compiles to valid Python AST, compiles, runs that.'

 **See that?**